 DC Schools Project

-DC Schools Project (DCSP) is a tutoring, mentoring, and advocacy program that engages Georgetown students as volunteer and Federal Work Study (FWS)-funded tutors to provide English language tutoring and support for youth and adults of immigrant backgrounds in Washington, DC.
+DC Schools Project (DCSP) is a social justice education, tutoring, and advocacy program that engages Georgetown students in community-based work as volunteer and Federal Work Study (FWS)-funded tutors to provide English language tutoring and support for low-income immigrant families in Washington, DC.
 The program was established in 1984 in response to the quadrupling of the language minority population in the DC public schools, as a result of the drastic increase in the immigrant population due to the civil war in El Salvador.
-The program seeks to improve the literacy skills and academic performance to ultimately increase the ability of the youth and adults to fully participate in the cultural, civic, educational, and economic life in US society.
-Fifteen student coordinators lead DCSP through which approximately 150 Georgetown students a semester have weekly commitments to one of its seven programs.
+The program seeks to improve the literacy skills of youth to improve academic engagement of youth, and adults’ ability to self-determine and fully participate in the cultural, civic, educational, and economic life in US society.
+Student coordinators lead DCSP through which Georgetown student tutors have weekly commitments to one of its eight programs each semester.

 Our Model

-Each semester about 150 tutors serve approximately 300 public and charter school students, their families, and members of the immigrant communities throughout DC at schools, in the tutees’ homes, on the Georgetown campus, and at community-based organizations.
+Each semester about 60 tutors serve approximately 100 public and charter school students, their families, and members of the im/migrant communities throughout DC at schools, in tutees’ homes, on campus at Georgetown, and at community-based locations.

 School-based Programs